 I’m delighted to present you the first guest entry on HQCovers.

 Hello everyone!
-I’ve been frequenting this forum for a long time and I have to say that this thread is my absolute favourite on the site.
+I’ve been frequenting the Final Fantasy Shrine Forums for a long time and I have to say that the custom covers thread is my absolute favourite on the site.
 It provides a great tool to people such as me, who love to meticulously organise their iTunes with the best-looking covers, but more than that it has been awesome seeing the progression of new contributors as they first test the waters with their photo-editing skills, going from simple covers to works of art.
 Unfortunately, this has the side effect of making one incredibly jealous.
 “How come these guys are so great at making album covers, but I’m not?”.
 Well, summer holidays are here and instead of spending all of my free time lazing around playing games and watching movies I’m only going to spend most of my free time lazing around playing games and watching movies, and spend some time learning how to do this “custom cover” thing.

 Forgive me for the long post to follow, but seeing as how this is the first cover I’m posting to the shrine I feel like recounting the tale of its creation will prove cathartic for me given how challenging it was.
 I had a couple of trial runs with GIMP (I heard it was free so I jumped right on that), but for my first real project I decided to tackle a score I haven’t seen anyone make a custom cover for yet.
 One which I feel deserves a better cover than what it got.
 Pirate’s Passage by Andrew Lockington.